The Backbone of Trauma-informed AI is Trauma-informed Care AI and Holistic Recovery

 Neuroplasticity, Setting Goals and Creating Hope After Brain Injury

-Facing Adversity and Having Options When Life Does not Make Sense
+Facing Adversity and Having Options When Life Does Not Make Sense

 12 Ways to Enhance Our Lives, Well-Beings and Relationships after a Brain Injury